spaceml-org/floodmapper/tutorial/01_INTRODUCTION.md

  * [Copernicus EMS](https://emergency.copernicus.eu/) - for accessing
    information on recent flooding events.

-Here we describe the essential components of the NEMA FloodMapper system and provide an overview of how to create a flood-extent map.
+Here we describe the essential components of the FloodMapper system and provide an overview of how to create a flood-extent map.

 ## The GCP Bucket - Data Storage